Robertrigo/robertrigo.github.com/dnd/_subclass/cavalier/lion.md

 ---
 class: Cavalier
-name: Order of the Flame
+name: Order of the Lion
-selector: flame
+selector: lion
-blurb: A cavalier of the order of the flame devotes his life to the pursuit of personal glory.
+blurb: A cavalier who has pledged himself to a sovereign.

 description: |
-  A cavalier of the order of the flame devotes his life to the pursuit of personal glory.
-Even if such pursuit puts his own life on the line, the cavalier pursues legendary status and the fame and glory associated with such renown.
+  A cavalier who belongs to this order has pledged himself to a sovereign; be it a king, queen, or even the local warlord.
+Cavaliers of this order are stalwart and dedicated to their cause, willing to go any length to ensure the safety of their lord and his domain.

   ### Edicts
-  Cavaliers of the Flame share the following edicts.
+  Cavaliers of the Lion share the following edicts.
-  - The cavalier must pursue glory for himself and those with whom he associates.
+  - The cavalier must protect the life and lands of his sovereign at all costs.
-  - He must strive to heap glory upon his name, no matter the costs.
+  - He must obey the commands of his sovereign without question.
-  - He must challenge and defeat an ever-increasing host of rivals to further cement his illustrious reputation.
+  - He must strive to expand the power and prestige of his realm.

 # A '<>' before the name will keep the feature from becoming link
 #   use if the feature is repeated